 Pseudarthrosis, a condition in which the spine does not heal correctly after the initial procedure, refers to the most common reason for revision surgeries.
 Moreover, patients also may need revision surgery if they develop a new deformity, a secondary outcome to their primary surgery.

-“Revisions are technically demanding surgeries,” Dr. Hostin said.
-“It can be more difficult to get a successful fusion compared to primary surgeries.
-We need extra care in preparing the fusion site to make sure we get good clean bones to work with.
+“Revisions are technically demanding surgeries,” Dr. Hostin said, “Successful spinal fusion require extra care in preparing the fusion site to make sure we get good clean bones to work with.
 Especially in adults, where we may use a bone-inducing protein that revs up the bone cells to grow faster.”

 Revision surgeries can take place for almost any healthy patient.
 Fortunately, we have positive surgical outcomes on healthy patients who are in their 80s.
 Unfortunately, patients with compromised immune systems or those taking steroids for conditions like rheumatoid arthritis may not heal as effectively as those who have not.
 Therefore, we spend a lot of time planning the strategy for these surgeries.
 Also, every patient goes through a very strict pre-operative regimen to help identify potential complications and health risks beforehand.